This post may contain affiliate links. Please read our disclosure policy.

 As parents, we have these amazing opportunities to lead our children to be the kind of people that we know they can be.

-We have the chance to help them be the people that they were meant to be.
+We have the chance to help them be the people they were meant to be.
 It is a big job, and I don’t take it lightly.

 I use every chance that I get to teach our kids to be kind and to remember to do the right thing.